logzinga/HatRunner2/docs/index.md

 "11/10 is amazing, just cant get past the black blocks." - Isabelle

-"Hat runner 2 is a godly game that I have come across.
+"Hat Runner 2 is a godly game that I have come across.
 What started off as a silly school project is now one of the best games out there.
-Hat runner 2 includes immersive gameplay, a thrilling storyline, and beautifully crafted levels.
+Hat Runner 2 includes immersive gameplay, a thrilling storyline, and beautifully crafted levels.
 I highly enjoy level 2 as it merges all recent aspects and really challenges you on what you have known from this game in the past 2 minutes.
 I also highly respect the creator as it is completely obvious that he has spent countless years, attempting to create a true masterpiece, and that he did.
 1/10" - Bailey

 ## Downloads